That Time I Had a Bomb About Launch Bombs

 Continue on while our own launch bomb was happening right in front of our eyes like everything was ok.

 Call it good, walk away amicably and continue with my plan to launch my course.

 It should come as no surprise that I’m going with Door #3.

-Why am I more than qualified to actually teach this?
+Why am I more than qualified to actually teach about creating social media campaigns?
 Because I’ve done it time and time again.

 And I’m probably forgetting a few.